-Our skin is technically our body’s largest organ, but it can often feel like it has a mind of its own!
-And like it or not, the way your skin looks can have a dramatic impact on your overall appearance.
-And there’s no better example of this effect than the dark puffiness that forms under your eyes.
+Like it or not, the way your skin looks can have a dramatic impact on your overall appearance.
+And there’s no better example of this effect than the dark circles that can form under your eyes.
 Even if you feel perfectly fine, those pesky dark circles can make you look tired, worn out, or even sick!

-Luckily there are a lot of simple ways to get rid of those dark under-eye circles, instead of simply concealing them with creams or makup!
-And if you’re lucky, it may even be possible to prevent them entirely!
-To help in the fight against dark, puffy bags, I’ve put together a list of some of the best and easiest remedies for keeping your under-eye area looking healthy.
-And I’ll be sharing that list with you today! :-)
+Luckily there are a lot of simple ways to get rid of those dark under-eye circles, and if you’re lucky, it may even be possible to prevent them entirely!
+To help in the fight against dark, puffy bags, I’ve put together a list of some of the best and easiest remedies for keeping your under-eye area looking healthy, and I’ll be sharing it with you today.

 I decided against singling out just one remedy, because everyone’s skin is different.
-Having more options gives you a better chance of finding the one that works best for your particular skin type!
+Having more options gives you a better chance of finding one that works for your particular skin type.
 So give these remedies a try, and say hello to brighter, healthier-looking eyes!

 13 Easy Remedies For Dark Circles Under Your Eyes

 Starchy potatoes also have anti-inflammatory properties that can help get rid of under-eye bags.
-Start by peeling and grating a raw potato.
-Pound the potato with a mortar and pestle (or the bottom of a drinking glass) until it forms a poultice.
+Start by peeling and grating a raw potato, then pound it with a mortar and pestle (or the bottom of a drinking glass) until it forms a poultice.
 Apply it to your eyes and leave on for 15 minutes.

 3. Extra Pillows